MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support.md

 ![Self-service support](media/azure-stack-help-and-support/get-support-tiles.png)

 - **Documentation**.
-[Azure Stack Operator Documentation](index.yml) includes concepts, how-to topics and tutorials that show how to offer Azure Stack services such as virtual machines, SQL databases, web apps, and more.
+[Azure Stack Documentation](https://docs.microsoft.com/azure/#pivot=products&panel=stack) includes concepts, how-to topics and tutorials that show how to offer Azure Stack services such as virtual machines, SQL databases, web apps, and more.

 - **Learn about billing**.
 Get tips for [monitoring usage](azure-stack-usage-reporting.md) and [understanding your bill](azure-stack-billing-and-chargeback.md).